Last Updated on June 2, 2021 by Maggie Sutton

 Timing is everything when planning your garage sale.
-If you want to draw a large crowd and downsize as much of your stuff as possible at once, Friday, Saturday, and Sunday are your safest bet.
-The earlier in the day you can start, the better.
+If you want to draw a large crowd and downsize as much of your stuff as possible at once, Friday, Saturday, and Sunday are your safest bet, since most people work Monday-Friday.
+The earlier in the day you can start, the better too.
 That way your patrons don’t have to worry about interrupting their schedule.
-Adding more days to your garage sale is excellent.
-A Thursday thru Sunday sale is a wonderful way to make sure that you are giving everyone who would want to come to your sale an opportunity to.
+If you’re able to, add more days to your garage sale if you can.
+A Thursday-Sunday sale is a wonderful way to make sure that you are giving everyone who would want to come to your sale an opportunity to.

-If you have the time, plan your garage sale for a time of year when the weather is not too extreme.
-Likewise, it’s important to stay flexible.
-If it looks like you’ve planned your garage sale for a day that it might rain, go ahead and assume that it will, consider your space and think about a backup plan.
-Can you clear a space in your garage to hold the sale if it rains, or do you have a neighbor that would be willing to let you borrow a canopy for a few days?
+If you are able, plan your garage sale for a time of year when the weather is not too extreme.
+If it looks like you’ve planned your garage sale for a day that it might rain, consider your space and think about a backup plan.
+Can you clear a space in your garage to hold the sale if it rains, or do you have a neighbor that would be willing to let you borrow a pop-up tent for a few days?

 Preparing for a garage sale can be a lot of work, and we don’t want to see all of your hard work go to waste because the weather doesn’t cooperate.
 It might take a bit of creativity on your part, but it will be worth it.